rksh1997/rksh-blog/src/pages/react-docker-env/index.md

 ---

 ### The problem
-The output of building react app is html and javascript that lives on the browser, thus, it can't access system environment variables.
-You can only access then at build time, thanks to the bundler (which runs on node.js).
+The output of building react app is html and javascript that lives on the browser, thus, it can't access system's environment variables.
+You can only access them at build time thanks to the bundler (which runs on node.js).

 The problem comes when you want to pass environment variables, like the api url, when spinning a docker container of the app (at runtime).
 Something like this:

-`docker run -e "API_URL=http://my.todo.api" todoapp`
+`docker run -e "REACT_APP_API_URL=http://my.todo.api" todoapp`

 Which will not work even if you use `process.env.API_URL` in your react project.